 - No increase in weight or muscle mass

 So, this study, like the previous study, shows that the participant’s lost fat mass but were unsuccessful in gaining muscle mass.

 Moving forward, another study conducted by Greene et al (2018) examined the effects of a ketogenic diet on power lifters.
 This study included 14 power lifters and it was found that the power lifters lost lean body mass but somehow managed to maintain their power.

 Likewise, another study conducted by Jabekk et al (2010 and included 18 overweight women.
 They were randomised into two groups; a ketogenic diet group and a regular diet.
 Both groups underwent 10 weeks of resistance training.
 The study demonstrated:

 - The ketogenic group maintained lean body mass whilst losing body fat

 - The regular diet group increased lean body mass without significantly losing body fat

-If you are still considering the keto diet, it may be worth having a look at some keto recipes to help you get started!
+If you are considering the keto diet, it may be worth having a look at some keto recipes to help you get started!
 This book is one of our personal favourites, so many delicious keto recipes!
-We certainly recommend this one!
+Everyday, easy and quick whilst also being nutritionally impressive